Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Conclusions and discussion

-We conducted inversions using synthetic observables and demonstrated their efficacy for probing the main interior structure parameters such as the rheology, density, and thickness of the layers, using a feasible set of measurements and uncertainties.
-As one of the important factors of determining habitability, we demonstrated that high- and low-density ocean scenarios differing by more than 40~psu \citep[see ][]{{postberg_etal09, glein2018geochemistry, gleinWaite20, Fifer_2022, postberg_etal23}} can be distinguished using geodetic measurements.
-Such different interpretations originate mainly from the underlying assumptions on the provenance of the plume material, the potential change in their composition during their transport from the ocean, and the undetermined extent of overturning circulation and possible ice-ocean interactions \citep{Zhu_2017, soderlund19, kangFlierl2020,Lobo_2021,Kang_2022a,Kang_2022b, meyer_etal25, Ames_etal25, bouffard_etal25}.
-This obtained constraints on the density is only marginal, but it is strengthened when tighter constraints from the gravity field are obtained.
-Constraining core density and rheology can help distinguish between a low-density porous core and a higher-density rocky core and help us understand its composition, formation, and evolution.
+We conducted inversions using synthetic observables and demonstrated their efficacy for probing the main interior structure parameters, using a set of feasible measurements and uncertainties.
+As one of the important factors in determining habitability, we demonstrated that high- and low-density ocean scenarios can be differentiated using the geodetic measurements.
+Such different interpretations originate mainly from the underlying assumptions on the provenance of the plume material, the potential change in their composition during their transport from the ocean, and the undetermined extent of overturning circulation and possible ice-ocean interactions \citep{Zhu_2017, soderlund19, kangFlierl2020,Lobo_2021,Kang_2022b, meyer_etal25, Ames_etal25, bouffard_etal25}.
+These interpretations differ by more than 40~psu \citep[see][]{{postberg_etal09, glein2018geochemistry, gleinWaite20, Fifer_2022, postberg_etal23}}.
+The constraint obtained on the ocean density from our geophysical measurements is not strong, but it can differentiate between a low-density nearly pure ocean and a high-salinity high-density ocean.
+This constraint can be strengthened when precise measurements, mainly from the static and time variable gravity field, are obtained.
+We also constrain the core density and rheology which can help distinguish between a low-density porous core and a higher-density rocky core and help us understand its composition, formation, and thermo-chemical evolution.